Course Outline

 Overview of SRE Principles and Practices

-- The significance of containerization and orchestration technologies, such as Docker and Kubernetes, in modern IT environments.
+- The application of containerization and orchestration technologies, such as Docker and Kubernetes.

-- Continuous Integration, Continuous Deployment, and Continuous Delivery (CI/CD) practices to streamline development and operations.
+- Continuous Integration, Continuous Deployment, and Continuous Delivery pipelines.

 Evaluating an IT System